Did you know there’s a place in Mexico, so popular for dental work that it’s actually acquired the nickname Molar City?

 If you do need to stay in Los Algodones for a few nights, ask your clinic if they provide free or reduced-rate accommodation as this is often included with treatment packages.
 Otherwise, there are a handful of Los Algodones hotels you can book online.
 You might also choose to stay in a hotel on the US side of the border and travel across each day.

 Although Los Algodones is a small town, you’ll probably appreciate being able to stay as close as possible to your dental clinic.
 The less traveling you have to do after major dental work, the better.
 Your clinic might even provide free transfers to and from your accommodation so you can avoid walking the streets with your mouth still numb.
+So make sure to ask your dentist in Los Algodones if there is a particular hotel that they recommend.

 US dollars are widely accepted in Molar City so you don’t need to worry about changing money.

-Visitors say they feel quite safe walking the streets as they do some shopping or visit local restaurants.
+Reviews of visitors to Los Algodones, Mexico for dental work say they feel quite safe walking the streets as they do some shopping or visit local restaurants.
 There isn’t much else to do there, so you might fill some time by going for an eye test at one of the many opticians there.
 You could also stock up on prescription drugs at a pharmacy.

 Although Molar City is a safe place, it’s still a good idea to take some common-sense precautions when you travel there.
 Don’t take valuables unless you need to, and keep any cash safely hidden away until you need it.